 When it comes to applications the App Store on the iPhone 5C really only has one competitor in the form of Google Play, and it's fair to say that the App Store still comes out on top in terms of quality - if not quantity.

-At last count earlier this year, Apple confirmed it had over 900,000 applications in its App Store, so there's plenty for you to choose from including business related content, fitness apps and games.
+At last count earlier this year, Apple confirmed it had over 1.4 million applications in its App Store, so there's plenty for you to choose from including business related content, fitness apps and games.

 The store itself is simple to navigate with various categories to drill down into to find the apps best suited to you, and the Top Charts shows you which ones are the most popular at the moment - and ultimately the ones which are worth downloading.

-You can download a maximum of three applications simultaneously on the iPhone 5C, letting you get your favorite apps onto the phone even quicker.
+You can download a maximum of three applications simultaneously on the iPhone 5C, letting you get your favourite apps onto the phone even quicker.

 If you select more than three to download the others will wait in the wings on your homescreen and will commence downloading when another has finished.